 Project management practices will be used to maximize the support value of the project for fish and wildlife production, while at the same time maximizing recreational opportunities for hunters and fishermen.
 Waterfowl management objectives will be fully coordinated with other agencies and should be consistent with the North American Waterfowl Management Plan.
 The lake's future potential for commercial fishing activity should not be over-looked.
-The Corps needs to continually monitor the lake's water quality, and to alert regulatory authorities of identified sources of contamination and of the need for implementing rectifying measures to control such pollution.
+The Corps monitors the lake's water quality, and alerts regulatory authorities of identified sources of contamination and of the need for implementing rectifying measures to control such pollution.